-SOURCE: Texas Bond Review Board; Moody's Investors Service 2008; U.S. Census Bureau - July 2008.
+SOURCE: Texas Bond Review Board; Moody's Investors Service 2009; U.S. Census Bureau - July 2009.

 For comparison purposes, Figure 4.3 provides selected tax-supported debt measures for all fifty states.
-Texas' net tax-supported debt as a percent of 2006 personal income (the latest year for which data are available) is 1.4 percent, fortieth among the states and below the national median and mean of 2.6 percent and 3.2 percent, respectively.
-With net tax-supported debt per capita at \$481, Texas ranked thirty-ninth and below the national mean of \$1,158 and median of \$889.
+Texas' net tax-supported debt as a percent of 2007 personal income (the latest year for which data are available) is 1.4 percent, fortieth among the states and below the national mean and median of 3.1 percent and 2.5 percent, respectively.
+With net tax-supported debt per capita at \$520, Texas ranked thirty-seven and below the national mean of \$1,195 and median of \$865.

-Texas local governments had \$141.39 billion in debt outstanding as of FY2007 (the latest year for which data are available) which represents a 37.8 percent (or \$38.79 billion) increase since FY2003.
-In recent years, the majority of local debt issued has been used for school facilities and equipment including school buses (42.8 percent), followed by general purpose (18.5 percent) and water-related infrastructure (17.9 percent).
+Texas local governments had \$174.55 billion in debt outstanding as of FY2009 which represents an 8.9 percent (or \$14.25 billion) increase from FY2008.
+In recent years, the primary use of local debt issued has been for school facilities and equipment including school buses (44.0 percent), followed by general purpose (18.8 percent) and water-related infrastructure (17.4 percent).